Web Analytics Made Easy - StatCounter

 Sniping for gold can be defined in simple terms as the art of locating plausible gold catches, usually on or near bedrock and easy to access, removing the overburden, if any, recovering the gold, if any, and quickly moving on to the next juicy looking spot—if any.

 Sniping is a poor man’s craft as opposed to serious, large-scale mining, which often involves huge capital investments and long-term risks that are far in excess of those associated with sniping.
 However, sniping is not restricted to cleaning crevices in creeks and rivers but is a strategy employed just about anywhere gold is found, including in deserts.
-Techniques have evolved using (among others) gold pans, sluice boxes, highbankers, dredges, drywashers, metal detectors, and, sometimes heavy equipment.
+Techniques have evolved using (among others) gold pans, sluice boxes, highbankers, dredges, drywashers, metal detectors, and sometimes, heavy equipment.

 It’s a hit-and-run, skim-the-cream-off-the-top sort of strategy that has been employed by gold hunters for centuries.
 In our own country, not all that long ago, hundreds of unemployed Depression-era men together with a smaller number of women (some with children) turned to the gold-bearing streams of California’s Mother Lode district to snipe for gold in order to survive those harsh, lean years.
 Most were only making from pennies to a dollar or two a day, but it was enough to get them through those tough times.

-* One man and wife team of snipers from those years was Jesse and Dorothy Coffey.
+One man and wife team of snipers from those years was Jesse and Dorothy Coffey.
 Accompanied by their fiery little dog, they made a living sniping for gold and had a great time doing it.
 Throughout the Depression, they camped and sniped alongside creeks and rivers in California’s Mother Lode.
 And, thankfully, they bequeathed to us an exciting account of their four-year-long adventure in the form of a biography as told to and written by George Hoeper.
-The work is titled, Bacon & Beans from a Gold Pan; it’s an entertaining, heartwarming, inspirational read, and I highly recommend it.
-In fact, I like it so much, I re-read it every few years—usually on a cold winter’s night, snuggled up to a warm, cracklin’ fire with a bucket of popcorn at my side.
-Unfortunately, the book is out of print as of this writing and hard to find—but worth the effort.

 Copyright © 2019-2024 The Gold Scoop.
 All Rights Reserved.
 Privacy Policy & Disclosure Statement